piiano/helm-charts/charts/pvault-server/README.md

 ## Disclaimers

 * This chart is provided as Beta version and the usage may break (including values name changes).
-* All parameters starting with `existingSecrets` are not yet supported by Vault as of version 1.0.2.
-It will be supported for the next release.

 ## Parameters